 Manufacturers and/or their designated representatives reported sales and remitted fees to PaintCare directly.
+Further detail on revenue generated by the funding mechanism is presented in the financial summary above in section B2.

 Based on the program's financial performance, no adjustment to either the fee structure or the reporting system is presently necessary.